-The BSc(Hons) at Canterbury, if studied full-time, is an accelerated one-year (12 months) degree course for the very able.
-It is taken following the completion of a three-year Bachelor's degree with very good grades.
+The BSc(Hons) at the University of Canterbury, if studied full-time, is an accelerated one-year (12 months) degree course for the very able.
+It is taken following the completion of a three-year bachelor's degree with very good grades.
 Those who complete the BSc(Hons) with high grades are normally eligible to proceed directly to a PhD.

-Students who have been granted direct entry to 200-level undergraduate courses on the basis of high achievement in university entrance assessments may complete a BSc(Hons) after a total of three years study: two years undergraduate (Pre-BSc(Hons)) and the one-year (12 months) Honours.
-Also see Regulation 3(1) (c) below.
+Students who have been granted direct entry to 200-level undergraduate courses on the basis of high achievement in university entrance assessments may complete a BSc(Hons) after a total of three years study: two years undergraduate (Pre-BSc(Hons)) and the one-year (12 months) honours.
+Also see Regulation 3(a) (iii) below.